twllaw/twllaw.github.io/about.md

 ---
 ## Gaming Thoughts

-My first video game memory was Tetris on the original Game Boy circa 1990.
+My first video game memories were Tetris and Super Mario Land on the original Game Boy circa 1990.

 I've played [a lot more games](/gaming-thoughts/all) since, and I just want to document my thoughts on them while the memories are still recent.